 Claydon Heeley was a UK-based direct marketing agency sitting within Omnicom's DAS Global marketing services division.
-As Claydon Heeley, it was for several years grouped with a small collection of other below-the-line agencies under the umbrella name, The Zulu Network.
+Previously, it was for several years grouped with a small collection of other below-the-line agencies under the umbrella name, The Zulu Network.
 This alliance was disbanded in 2008 following a string of management resignations, and Claydon Heeley was repositioned as the UK arm of US database marketing agency Targetbase.
-The name was abbreviated to TBCH in 2013, at around the same time that the agency moved from its original offices on the Thames to Rapp UK's old offices in London's Paddington.
+The Targetbase Claydon Heeley name was abbreviated to TBCH in 2013, at around the same time that the agency moved from its original offices on the Thames to Rapp UK's old offices in London's Paddington.
 It was absorbed into Rapp in May 2014.

 The agency had something of a bumpy ride after that.
 Claydon Heeley lost a string of important accounts in 2001, including key client British Airways, as well as several senior managers.
 Digital duties as well as some more traditional direct marketing assignments were consolidated into Agency Republic, a new venture initially set up as a partnership with Agency.com.
 However, the agency steadily strengthened after 2002, focusing its attentions on direct marketing, while Agency Republic was repositioned to handle only digital.
 This led to a dynamic performance in 2003 and especially in 2004.
 That year, the shop was named as Campaign's Direct Marketing Agency of the Year as a result of strong performance in both creative and new business wins, and its work for The Guardian newspaper was named by Campaign as the year's Best DM Creative in 2005.